 - Joke Character: Blank Form, seen only once in Episode Final after Genocider is killed.

 - Knight of Cerebus: The Rider War wasn't exactly puppies and sunshine, but before Asakura came on the scene, only one Rider—a clearly evil one, at that—had died, and the current five at that time weren't doing all that good a job at the whole killing each other thing.
-That changed once he became Ouja, and he's responsible for the bulk of the dead Riders.
+That changed once he became Ouja, and he's responsible for four dead Riders, a little below a fourth of all of them.

 - Power Fist: Metal Horn, after Ouja becomes contracted to Metalgelas.
 Stronger but shorter than his Veno Saber.